 10. Don’t force it!

 One last thing to remember is that, as a parent, all you can do is steer your child into the green direction – you can’t force it upon them.
-Gentle encouragement on living a greener lifestyle as well as making green living the norm when at home is often the most effective way to pass on the eco-friendly bug.
+Gentle encouragement on living a greener lifestyle as well as making a green living the norm when at home is often the most effective way to pass on the eco-friendly bug.

-Nagging or being overly forceful about the importance of recycling, eco-friendly products, public transport and saving electricity are likely to be met with a roll of the eye and a one-word response.
+Nagging or being overly forceful about the importance of recycling, eco-friendly products, public transport, and saving electricity is likely to be met with a roll of the eye and one-word response.
 You’ll be ignored, or worse, your child will specifically do the opposite of what you say just because they don’t like being told what to do.

 Educating your child subtly about green living before they go to college is the best way of encouraging them to take up the green mantle themselves.